doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP Get frozen panes` command <!-- REF #method.VP Get frozen panes.Summary -->returns an object with information about the frozen columns and rows in *vpAreaName*<!-- END REF -->.
+The `VP Get frozen panes` command <!-- REF #_method_.VP Get frozen panes.Summary -->returns an object with information about the frozen columns and rows in *vpAreaName*<!-- END REF -->.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.